Upper Canada College: After the Second World War

-UCC faced a major crisis when, in 1958, it was discovered that the main building was (due to poor construction) in danger of collapse.
+In 1958, UCC faced a major crisis when it was discovered that the Upper School's main building was in danger of collapse due to poor construction.
 At the time, despite its benefactors, UCC had no endowment.
-An emergency building fund was started within the year and, with the assistance of Prince Philip, all of the necessary $3,200,000 was raised from Old Boys and friends of the college; Ted Rogers' contribution paid for the clock tower while Robert Laidlaw donated the funds necessary for construction of Laidlaw Hall.
-Construction of the present main building began in early 1959 and it was opened by former governor general Vincent Massey near the end of 1960.
+An emergency building fund was started and, with the assistance of Prince Philip, all of the necessary $3,200,000 was raised.
+Ted Rogers and his family paid for the clock tower, while Robert Laidlaw donated the funds necessary to build Laidlaw Hall.
+Construction of the present main building began in early 1959, and it was opened by former governor general Vincent Massey near the end of 1960.

 The crisis forced the school government to rethink their stance on foresight and planning, leading to a years-long program of new construction, salary improvements, and funding sources.
-Further, in teamwork with Principal Sowby, whom he had helped select, Massey had further influence on the college, bringing about somewhat of a renaissance for the school: A number of distinguished visitors were brought in and leading minds were hired as masters.
+Furthermore, in conjunction with Principal Sowby, whom he had helped select, Massey had additional influence on the college and brought about somewhat of a renaissance at the school – a number of distinguished visitors were brought in, and leading minds were hired as masters.
 At this time, the curriculum began to shift from offering a classical education to offering one grounded in the liberal arts; language options besides Latin were first offered after 1950.

-1965 to 1975 was a decade of constant change at UCC; global and local cultural influences such as the Vietnam War, the bohemian Yorkville neighbourhood, the Woodstock festival, changing fashion trends, rock bands, and Watergate, collided head-on with the conservative and traditional culture and environment at UCC.
-Individual freedoms trumped institutional discipline and moral authority had lost its clout.
+The period from 1965 to 1975 was a decade of constant change at UCC; global and local cultural influences (including the Vietnam War, the bohemian Yorkville neighbourhood, the Woodstock festival, changing fashion trends, rock music, and the Watergate scandal) collided head-on with the conservative and traditional culture and environment at UCC.
+Individual freedoms trumped institutional discipline, and moral authority had lost its clout.
 Patrick T. Johnson, principal from 1965 to 1974, managed the cultural transition during these years, successfully integrating societal trends, traditional values, and individual self-expression.
 One of the casualties, though, was the cadet corps; it was disbanded in September 1975 in favour of a smaller volunteer corps.
 Under principals educated at Oxford (Johnson) and Cambridge (Sadlier), the college refused to adopt the new provincial educational standards issued in 1967, which it considered lower than the old standards.
 UCC also moved forward with new educational and athletic facilities across the campus, while opening the campus to the wider community at the same time.
 By the 1990s, summer camps were set up on the campus for any child who wished to enroll.

 The college embarked on another building campaign, again with the aid of Prince Philip, beginning in 1989 and ending in 1994, with the construction of new athletic facilities at the Upper School and the replacement of the 1901 Peacock Building at the Prep.
 Two years later, UCC adopted the International Baccalaureate (IB), which augmented the Ontario Secondary School Diploma.
 Following this, Grade Two was added in 1998 and Grade One the next year.
 Since 2003, UCC has offered places from Senior Kindergarten to Grade Twelve.